wang-q/ubuntu/README.md

 * `r` and `gnuplot` have a lot of dependencies, many of which are from `linuxbrew/xorg`.
 Just be patient.

-* Sometimes there are no binary packages in <https://linuxbrew.bintray.com/bottles/>; compiling from source codes may take extra time.
+* Sometimes there are no binary packages; compiling from source codes may take extra time.

 ## Packages of each language